coderfox/OIN/REST.md

 #### Authentication

-When logged in as normal user, only the user according to the token can be shown.
+Only the user according to the token can be shown.

-Only when logged in as an admin, can all users be shown.

 #### Request